 Take note, wine-os: Bufalina has, in Saukam’s opinion, one of the best wine lists in the city—with a pretty stellar Neapolitan pizza to boot.
 For something a tad less traditional, try their harissa pizza with broccoli, cauliflower, salsa verde, pickled onion and peanuts.

 Musashino is Saukam's "no-fuss, solid, go-to sushi spot in Austin" with everything you could imagine—from ramen to tempura rice bowls, sushi to curries, and then some.

 17. China Family

-This small, counter-order spot dishes out BIG Szechuan flavors—the likes of which include Chongqing spicy chicken, chili oil fish and more.
+This small, counter-order spot dishes out BIG Szechuan flavors—the likes of which include Chongqing spicy fried chicken, chili oil fish and more.
 Portions are generous, spice levels are high and the scallion pancakes?
 As close to perfection as you can get.

 Vespaio, which translates to “wasps’ nest” in Italian, is always buzzing with hoards of local Austinites.
 Driven by handmade and locally-sourced ingredients, chefs do all of the butchering in-house and make stocks, charcuterie, fresh pasta, breads, desserts and cheese from scratch.

 If you make it to this South Congress spot, keep an eye out for Saukam who, more often than not, can be found “cozying up to the bar with a big plate of their linguine with jumbo prawn scampi.”